ibm-cloud-docs/containers/vpc_subnets.md

 A public gateway enables a subnet and all worker nodes that are attached to the subnet to establish outbound connections to the internet.
 If your worker nodes must access a public endpoint outside of the cluster, you can enable a [public gateway](/docs/vpc?topic=vpc-about-networking-for-vpc#public-gateway-for-external-connectivity) on the VPC subnets that worker nodes are deployed to.
 {: shortdesc}

-For example, if an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a subnet that has a public gateway attached to it.
+If an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a subnet that has a public gateway attached to it.
 The pods on those worker nodes can securely communicate with the services over the public network through the subnet's public gateway.
 Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.

 Within one VPC, you can create only one public gateway per zone, but that public gateway can be attached to multiple subnets within the zone.
 For more information about public gateways, see the [Networking for VPC documentation](/docs/vpc?topic=vpc-about-networking-for-vpc#public-gateway-for-external-connectivity).